 In support groups, many people with similar goals and life experiences gather and create a healthy and positive environment for individuals to express their struggles and difficulties.
 A strong social support system is crucial for anxious individuals who may have trouble maintaining quality relationships with others.
 Support groups provide a safe space for interaction, and one gets to receive unbiased, helpful feedback.
 What is unique about support groups is the comfort in knowing that other people are going through the same thing, emphasising that you are never alone.

 The medications prescribed for anxiety generally include:

-Our therapists and counsellors help you tackle and manage your anxiety much effectively as we believe in designing your intervention programme perfectly suited to you and your unique individuality.
-Using a heterogenous approach, we involve several kinds of concepts and theories to help you achieve your mental health goals and make each session count.
+At Incontact, our therapists and counsellors can help you tackle and manage your anxiety effectively by choosing the therapeutic intervention that is best suited to your needs and interests.
+Using a heterogenous approach, our therapists combine several different concepts and theories that can help you achieve your mental health goals and make each session meaningful.

-We are a team of reputable, licensed counsellors and therapists who attune to your specific needs and learning styles and help bring in permanent, long-term results that make an ever-changing impact on your life.
-Trained in forming sound relationships, we act as enablers in your journey of self-development and empower you to become your best self.
+We are a team of reputable, licensed therapists who are attuned to your specific needs and learning attitudes to help bring in permanent, long-term results and make an ever-changing impact on your life.
+Trained in forming good relationships, our therapists act as enablers in your journey of self-development and empower you to become your best self.

 Answer: If you are experiencing excessive anxiety that is disrupting your day-to-day functioning and making you feel like you are losing control, consult a mental health professional as soon as you can.
 Book an appointment with us for either an online or offline therapy/depression counselling session.